Best Mattress 2026

 “I found the double poly foam construction produced a firm, supportive feel.
 Though you’re likely to sink into its top layer of memory foam, this sinkage is somewhat curbed by the taut poly foam transition layer.
 This means most folks are going to be positioned more “on top” of the structure than “in” it.” – Nichole Mondshein, lead reviewer and mattress tester

-Why the Bear Original is the Best Twin Bed for Athletes
+Why It’s the Best Twin Mattress for Athletes

 A woman lying next to a bin full of water on the Bear Original mattress.
 She's seeing how much the water moves with her to measure the bed's motion isolation.